 Hiking at Johnson Canyon

 Just because it is winter, doesn’t mean you cannot hike.
-One of our favourite things to do in the winter is hike up Johnson Canyon, which is 25 km from Banff.
-You can rent ice picks in Banff or Canmore, which are definitely needed on the snow covered walk up through the canyon (2.7 km to the Upper Falls).
+One of our favourite things to do is hiking Johnston Canyon in winter, which is 25 km from Banff.
+You can rent ice picks (Yak Tracks) in Banff or Canmore, which are definitely needed on the snow covered walk up through the canyon (2.7 km to the Upper Falls).
 It isn’t a hard walk, but does require good mobility.
 Often you can see ice climbers at the falls.

 With Kids: we did this activity without kids, but I think it is definitely do-able with kids over 6 years old.

 We always manage to see some wildlife while we are in Banff National Park, but don’t expect to see all the quintessential Canadian animals in one trip.
 I have only ever seen one moose in my whole life (and that was in nearby Kananaskis country in the summer).

 Elk, big horn sheep, and deer are common sights in Banff in winter.
 You may see a coyote or mountain goat if you are lucky.